Pinetop Perkins: Death

 On March 21, 2011, Perkins died in his sleep of cardiac arrest at his home in Austin, Texas at the age of 97.
 Multiple memorial services were held in Perkins's honor in cities throughout the United States.
 The Ground Zero Blues Club in Clarksdale, Mississippi held a dedicated jam on March 31, 2011, for friends and fans of Perkins.
 A music-filled open-casket funeral for Perkins was held in Austin, Texas on March 29, 2011, and was attended by several fellow musicians including Willie "Big Eyes" Smith and Bob Margolin.

 Perkins was laid to rest in the McLaurin Memorial Garden cemetery in Clarksdale on April 2, 2011, following a final open-casket "homegoing" celebration.
-The finally laying to rest was ministered by Henry Epsy, the first Black mayor of Clarksdale, and the altar display included Perkins's favorite meal: a McDonald's Big Mac and apple pie.
+The final laying to rest was ministered by Henry Espy, the first Black mayor of Clarksdale, and the altar display included Perkins's favorite meal: a McDonald's Big Mac and apple pie.

 At the time of his death, he had more than 20 performances booked for 2011.
 Shortly before he died, while discussing his late career resurgence with an interviewer, he conceded, "I can't play piano like I used to either.
 I used to have bass rolling like thunder.
 I can't do that no more.
 But I ask the Lord, please forgive me for the stuff I done trying to make a nickel."
 Perkins and David "Honeyboy" Edwards were the last surviving original Delta blues musicians.
 Perkins was also one of the last surviving bluesmen to have known Robert Johnson.